thuml/MiniVeo3-Reasoner/README.md

 We train [Wan](https://github.com/Wan-Video/Wan2.2) model Wan-AI/Wan2.2-TI2V-5B with LoRA, which is well-instructed.
 You can easily fine-tune your own models.

-For your convenience if you follow ours, you can copy our split test dataset`./dataset/train/.` directly into `DiffSynth-Studio/data/example_video_dataset`.
+For your convenience if you follow ours, you can copy our split train dataset`./dataset/train/.` directly into `DiffSynth-Studio/data/example_video_dataset`.

 ## 🤝 Contributors